jmcnamara/rust_xlsxwriter/README.md

 ## See also

-- [Working with the rust_xlsxwriter library]: The main, non API documentation for `rust_xlsxwriter`.
+- [User Guide - Working with the rust_xlsxwriter library]
     - [Getting started]: A simple getting started guide on how to use `rust_xlsxwriter` in a project and write a Hello World example.
     - [Tutorial]: A larger example of using `rust_xlsxwriter` to write some